akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Overview

-This feature consists in an import profile, available only for our SaaS users (Enterprise Edition or Growth Edition).
+Tailored Imports is a new import profile that is available to all SaaS users (Enterprise and Growth Edition).
 It helps you to import your product information in XLSX or CSV files, with different structures to what the PIM usually accepts.
 For instance, let's assume your supplier or brand sends you their product information in different XLSX files; each with different structures:
 * Supplier A sends a file with columns named: "Product ID", "Model Name", "Online description", and "Color".